Janarthanan-Balasubramani/verlynk-backend-problem-solution/README.md

 pagination and jwt based authentication also implemented for all routes except login and user register

-user can update ,create ,delete posts and comments Sqlite db have been used
+user can update ,create ,delete and view posts and comments  user can also delete the user and update the  user and also view the users
+ Sqlite db have been used